mhansen/graphviz-docs/download/source/index.md

 ## Source Packages

-For most cases where you want or need to build from source, you should grab one of the source packages linked below.
+For most cases where you want or need to build from source, you should download one of the source packages linked below.
 They contain all of required generated files.
-You just need to run `configure` to tailor the build to your machine and its libraries.
 The typical installation process is:

 ```bash
 ./configure